psybersonik/tracer/README.md

 - Runs MTR against single or multiple targets with configurable schedules.
 - Exposes Prometheus metrics for packet loss, latency, route volatility, and ASN database update status, with `target`, `hop`, `ip`, `asn`, and `org` labels.
-- Supports ASN lookups using a local CSV database (`asn.csv`), with fallback to "unavailable" if the database is unavailable.
+- Supports ASN lookups using a local CSV database (`asn.csv`), with fallback to "unavailable" if the database is unavailable and "notfound" if no ASN entry matches.
 - Safely updates the CSV database at configurable intervals, using local files or URL downloads, with success/failure metrics.
 - Configurable via command-line flags or YAML file (with `#` comment support and environment variable substitution).
 - Redirects non-`/metrics` HTTP requests to `/metrics` (and non-`/metrics/golang` if Go metrics enabled).